 21 fantastic things to do in Japan

-Japan has so many sights throughout that the country that when visiting for the first time, it can be overwhelming.
+Japan has so many sights throughout the country that when visiting for the first time, it can be overwhelming.
 This page will help you to find the most important sights in the Country of the Rising Sun.
-I did those sights in three and a half week, so it is possible that duration by using public transport.
-The country has many more things to see and do as I will show, but these are very important.
-Keep reading if you want to experience this fantastic country in its best way:
+I did those sights in three and a half weeks, so it is possible in that duration by using public transport.
+The country has many more things to see and do, as I will show, but these are very important.
+Keep reading if you want to experience this fantastic country in the best way:

 1. Explore the mighty capital Tokyo